return42/sphkerneldoc/linux_src_doc/include/linux/spi/spi_h.rst

     device interface to this driver

 list
-    link with the global spi_master list
+    link with the global spi_controller list

 bus_num
     board-specific (and often SOC-specific) identifier for a